 Finding Your Way Forward Through Domestic Violence Counseling

-Experiencing violence and abuse from someone you care about can be disorienting, frightening, and deeply painful.
-In addition to the immediate negative impacts on your happiness and safety, domestic violence can be damaging to your mental health.
-Overcoming these hardships may be much easier with help from a counselor trained in assisting those affected by abuse.
-This article will discuss how domestic violence counseling works and how it could help you.
+Experiencing domestic violence can be disorienting, frightening, and deeply painful.
+In addition to the immediate negative impacts on your happiness and safety, domestic violence can cause lasting trauma and damage to your mental health.

 Get help navigating abuse and its aftermath

-If you’ve been abused by someone close to you, you’re far from alone.
-Reports suggest that roughly 1 in 4 women and 1 in 7 men will experience intimate partner violence at some point in their lives.
+While some victims may have a single type of abuse committed against them, it’s common for multiple types of abuse to occur in domestic violence situations.
+If you’ve been abused by someone close to you, you are not alone.
+Reports suggest that approximately 1 in 4 women and 1 in 7 men will experience intimate partner violence at some point in their lives.
 Receiving help from a domestic violence counselor can help you recover and move forward.

 What are the benefits of domestic violence counseling?